Domijuteur/gcsite/README.md

 </p>

 ------
-**OpenAI PHP** for Laravel is a community-maintained PHP API client that allows you to interact with the [Open AI API]
+**OpenAI PHP** for Laravel is a community-maintained PHP API client that allows you to interact with the [Open AI API](htt